 Below are select highlights for the data included in the profile.

-- Georgia is one of the most open countries to foreign equity ownership as measured by the World Bank Group Investing across Sectors indicators.
-In addition to that, Georgia (Tbilisi) is among the fastest countries in the world in terms of establishing a foreign-owned limited liability company, with only 4 procedures and 4 days.
+- Georgia is one of the most open countries to foreign equity ownership as measured by the Investing Across Sectors indicators.
+All of the 33 sectors covered by the indicators are fully open to foreign investment.
+There are neither sectors with monopolistic or oligopolistic market structures nor any perceived difficulties in obtaining any required operating licenses.
+With only 4 procedures and 4 days, Georgia (Tbilisi) is among the fastest countries in the world in terms of establishing a foreign-owned limited liability company (LLC).

-- Georgia’s economic freedom score is 72.6, making its economy the 22nd freest in the Heritage Foundation’s Index 2014.
-Its overall score is 0.4 point higher than last year, with improvements in six of the 10 economic freedoms including the management of public finance, investment freedom, monetary freedom, and property rights.
-Georgia is ranked 12th out of 43 countries in the Europe region, and its score is well above the regional average.*
+- Georgia’s economic freedom score is 69.4, making its economy the 34th freest in the 2012 Index.
+Its overall score is 1.0 point lower than last year, with declining ratings for corruption, government spending, business freedom, and monetary freedom.
+Georgia is ranked 16th out of 43 countries in the Europe region, and its overall score is higher than the world average.*